ejjoo/BulkStream/README.md

 # bulkStream
-BulkStream is an writable stream that receives data from the readable stream and creates it as a array of data.
-It is useful to transfer large amounts of data, especially to send data to a database that supports bulk insert.
+BulkStream is an writable stream to generate bulk array date from readable stream.
+Designed for supporting the bulk insert to database using data stream.

 # Usage
-It is very simple to use.
 ```js
 var bulkStream = require('./bulkStream').create(100);